A Chern-Simons theory for dipole symmetry: Dipolar Chern-Simons theory on curved spacetime

+To build a gauge invariant theory on curved spacetime, we need to either cancel \eqref{eq:shiftcurved} by coupling to matter fields or treat the dipole symmetry as a part of the spacetime symmetry in \eqref{eq:dipalgebra}.
+The former is presented in \secref{sec:dipGoldstone} to include dipole Goldstones in the dipolar Chern-Simons theory.
+The latter leads to a non-abelian Chern-Simons theory in \secref{sec:gravity}.

-Before constructing the field theories, we review some necessary ingredients of the vielbein formalism; for a complete analysis of dipole symmetry on the curved spacetime, we refer readers to \cite{Glorioso:2023chm}.
-To make the vielbein matrix invertible, we define $e^0_\mu = \delta^0_\mu$, and the inverse satisfy
+Before constructing the field theories, we review some necessary ingredients of the vielbein formalism; for a complete analysis of dipole symmetry on curved spacetime, we refer readers to \cite{Glorioso:2023chm}.
+The covariant derivative is defined as